top of page

 Chris Taylor, PhD

-Dr. Chris Taylor, a 30 year veteran of higher education, serves as the executive director of the International Association for Care and Threat Teams (InterACTT).
-He recently left his position as dean of students and chief student affairs officer at Wright State University in Dayton, Ohio where he had responsibility for counseling and wellness, student advocacy, student union and programs, recreational sports, residence life, and student conduct.
+Dr. Chris Taylor, a 30-year veteran of higher education, serves as the executive director of the International Association for Care and Threat Teams (InterACTT).
+He recently left his position as dean of students and chief student affairs officer at Wright State University in Dayton, Ohio, where he oversaw counseling and wellness, student advocacy, the student union and programs, recreational sports, residence life, and student conduct.
 He also chaired the university CARE and threat team.

-Chris's research interests are in the areas of masculinities, ethical development in men, fraternities, student development, and violent extremism.
+Chris's research interests include masculinities, ethical development in men, fraternities, student development, and violent extremism.
 He has served on the leadership team for the Association of Student Conduct Administrators, and has been a member of NASPA, ACPA, ACUHO-I, and the American Men's Studies Association.
 He is a trained Title IX adjudicator and has also worked with D Stafford and Associates as a national Clery Act consultant.

-He has presented on a variety of topics including gender based violence, the Clery Act, FERPA, men and masculinities, masculinity in fraternities, the incel movement, and a variety of topics related to student conduct.
+He has presented on a variety of topics, including gender-based violence, the Clery Act, FERPA, men and masculinities, masculinity in fraternities, the incel movement, and student conduct.

 He co-authored the book Understanding and Treating Incels: Case Studies, Guidance, and Treatment of Violence Risk in the Involuntary Celibate Community as well as a chapter in Men and Masculinities: Theoretical Foundations and Promising Practices for Supporting College Men's Development.

-Chris has a PhD from Miami University in Student Affairs in Higher Education and a Master's degree from Ball State University in Higher Education Administration.
+Chris has a PhD in Student Affairs in Higher Education from Miami University and a Master's degree in Higher Education Administration from Ball State University.

 Jacques Whitfield, JD